evangeliazve/aacl-public/README.md

 - `n_models_present`: number of embedding-model representations available for the article;
 - geometric, text, and social features used in the supervised experiments.

-The HYDRONEWSFR table contains 3,338 rows and 55 columns.
-The CLIMATENEWSFR table contains 6,501 rows and 55 columns.

 ### Machine-learning results in `RESULTS/`